dbus2/zbus/README.md

 [![](https://img.shields.io/crates/v/zbus_xmlgen)](https://crates.io/crates/zbus_xmlgen)

 A binary crate that provides a developer tool to generate Rust code from D-Bus XML interface descriptions.
-It can be used to generate the code directly from a running D-Bus system or session service, or using a preexisting XML file for input.
+It can be used to generate the code directly from a running D-Bus system, session or other service, or using a preexisting XML file for input.

 **Status:** Stable.